damienjacques/damien-c-jacques/content/home/about.md

 I love R and Rstudio.

-I have a [blog](www.guru-gis.net) with two colleagues where we share some code about geospatial analysis.
+I have a [blog](www.guru-gis.net) with some colleagues where we share some code about geospatial analysis.

 I am also one of the founders of [STEMGARDEN](www.stemgarden.co), an online platform that promotes urban garden solutions.